RuthyYao/Movie_Success_Analysis/README.md

 ## Business Problem

 As a new entrant to the movie production market, Microsoft has limited industry knowledge.
 To complete with globally well-established production companies with generally over seven to eight decades of history, it is imperative to dive into the vast movie database to distill insights on where to start, when to start and how much funding is required.
-This will help Microsoft to better allocate the resources and increase the chances of success.
+This will help Microsoft to better allocate the resources and increase its chances of success.

 ## Data and Methods